mui/base-ui/docs/data/base/components/checkbox/checkbox.md

 ## Indeterminate state

-To make the checkbox indeterminate, add the `indeterminate` prop to override the appearance of the checkbox.
-The checkbox remains in an indeterminate state regardless of user interaction until set back to `false`.
+To make the Checkbox indeterminate, add the `indeterminate` prop to override the appearance of the Checkbox.
+The Checkbox remains in an indeterminate state regardless of user interaction until set back to `false`.

 {{"demo": "UnstyledCheckboxIndeterminate.js"}}